solodev/aws/pages/solodev-cms-lite.md

 		<td><a href="pages/solodev-cms-lite.md"><img src="images/Solodev_Git_Diagram_Lite.png" /></a></td>
 	</tr>
 </table>
 <b>2.
-Return to this page:</b> Once you complete your subscription in either the AWS Marketplace or via the Solodev Enterprise Activation Form (or by phone), simply return to this page.
+Return to this page:</b> Once you complete your subscription in either the AWS Marketplace or via the Solodev Enterprise Activation Form (or by phone), simply return to this page.<br/>

 <b>3.
 Configure your VPC and EC2 Key Pair:</b> Please note that both a VPC and EC2 Key Pair must be configured within the region you intend to launch your stack.
-If the following items are already created, you can skip directly to launch.
+If the following items are already created, you can skip directly to launch.<br/>

 <b>4.
 Launch your CloudFormation stack:</b> You can launch your CloudFormation stack using your AWS accountin the following AWS Regions:

 <table>